 Swiss trains run like clockwork—in fact, Switzerland arguably has the most reliable train network in Europe.
 You can essentially get just about anywhere quickly and efficiently on the train and the views can’t be beaten (especially on the scenic routes).
 However, like everything in Switzerland, the trains are expensive but there are some ways to help keep costs down.
 So keep reading our Switzerland train guide to learn the ins and outs of Swiss train travel.

 How To Buy Swiss Train Tickets

 How To Book Standard Swiss Train Tickets

-As mentioned above, you can book your tickets directly at the train station since there is no discount for booking tickets early.
+As mentioned above, you can book your tickets directly at the train station since there is very little discount for booking domestic tickets early.
 You can use the service window (the workers will almost always speak English) or the automated machines (also in English).

 You can also purchase tickets (and check train times/prices) directly from the Swiss Federal Railways website (SBB) www.sbb.ch.

 Important!
 Beware when looking at ticket prices on www.sbb.ch because they automatically assume you’re using a half-fare travel card (which most Swiss citizens have).
-As you can see above, you need to click “no discount” in the “Discount Card” drop-down menu.
+You must click “no discount” in the “Discount Card” drop-down menu.
 See below:

 A few notes about Swiss train tickets: